rforgeon/portfolio-kami/_portfolio/1-myTopStop.md

 <div style="text-align:center"><img style="width:30vw" src ="https://cldup.com/52lKD4DvF8.gif" /></div>

-Explore and share your top Lyft destinations from the past year.
+Explore and share your top ride share destinations from the past year.
 Receive recommendations for similar destinations you might like.

 🔥 Try it now at [mytopstop.com](http://mytopstop.com/)!